Ezekiel Turner: Arizona Cardinals

 Turner signed with the Arizona Cardinals as an undrafted free agent on April 30, 2018.
 He played in all 16 games, finished third in the league with 16 total special teams tackles, and was named to the Pro Football Writers of America All-Rookie Team as a special teamer.

 On September 13, 2020, in the season opener, Turner blocked a punt against San Francisco 49ers' punter Mitch Wishnowsky in the first-quarter.
 Turner's teammate Dennis Gardeck recovered and advanced the ball five yards to the 49ers' 10-yard line.
 On December 20, 2020, in Week 15, Turner blocked a punt against Philadelphia Eagles' punter Cameron Johnston in the first-quarter.
 The ball bounced out of bounds at the Eagles' 6-yard line, which ended the Eagles' drive on a turnover on downs.
 In the fourth-quarter, on fourth-and-2, Turner caught a 26-yard reception from his punter Andy Lee on a successful fake punt resulting in a first-down for the Cardinals.

 The Cardinals placed a restricted free agent tender on Turner on March 15, 2021.
 He signed the one-year contract on April 19.
 He was placed on injured reserve on October 13, 2021, with a shoulder injury.
 He was activated on January 17, 2022.

 On March 18, 2022, Turner re-signed with the Cardinals.

 On March 15, 2023, Turner signed a one-year contract extension with the Cardinals.

 San Francisco 49ers

 On March 20, 2024, Turner signed with the San Francisco 49ers.
 He was released on August 14.

 Houston Texans

 On August 28, 2024, Turner was signed to the Houston Texans practice squad.
 He was released on October 1.

 Seattle Seahawks

 On October 8, 2024, Turner was signed to the Seattle Seahawks practice squad.
 He was released on October 25.

 Detroit Lions

-On November 6, 2024, Turner was signed to the Detroit Lions practice squad, and promoted to the active roster on November 16.
+On November 6, 2024, Turner was signed to the Detroit Lions' practice squad; he was promoted to the active roster on November 16.
+In nine appearances for Detroit, Turner recorded 0.5 sacks and 12 combined tackles.

+On August 23, 2025, Turner departed the Lions' preseason finale against the Houston Texans with a "significant" injury, likely an Achilles tear, according to head coach Dan Campbell.
+On August 27, he was placed on season-ending injured reserve.